11/7/2024

 Caitlin Burrows

 Hi, good morning, everyone.
-Maybe another one on the retenanting process or pipeline.
+Maybe another one on the retenanting kind of process or pipeline.
 Could you give some details on the amount of new brands you're bringing in, kind of the outlook for increasing that further and how deep they're going in the portfolio?

 speaker